Ontario Bill of Sale | Free Template

 ServiceOntario accepts a photocopy or fax only if one of these is true:

-A staff member views the original and makes a photocopy at the centre;
+- A staff member views the original and makes a photocopy at the centre;

-A staff member views both the original and your photocopy together at the centre; or
+- A staff member views both the original and your photocopy together at the centre; or

-A seller faxes the Bill of Sale directly to a ServiceOntario centre.
+- A seller faxes the Bill of Sale directly to a ServiceOntario centre.

 3. Dealer or Company Sales

-If a dealer/company prepares a Bill of Sale, it must be on their official letterhead (with the company name, logo, and address).
+- If a dealer/company prepares a Bill of Sale, it must be on their official letterhead (with the company name, logo, and address).

-Witnessing or Commissioning Your Bill of Sale
+Commissioning Your Ontario Bill of Sale

 Frequently Asked Questions

+Yes.
+A Bill of Sale can be handwritten or typed.
 What matters is that all the details are complete and you bring the original, signed document to ServiceOntario.

+Most jurisdictions do not require witness signatures on a Bill of Sale.
 However, having one or two witnesses present at signing provides stronger evidence that both parties agreed to the sale’s terms.
 This added attestation can be valuable if the transaction is later disputed or proceeds to litigation.